Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

   1) Dosimeter helmet mod that uses battery energy and can be damaged (damage will blink the detection indicators).
 Detects radiation sources (rad zombs and mutants including bunny). have many quality levels based on some skill that determines the detection distance. will substitute the related effect from animal tracker skill.
   2) Contextualize new notes added to journal based on game events to let the player read them from time to time (like in vanilla).
  Difficult:
-  1002) A fortress coping with this overhaul could be implemented, with some cheap teleporting way (mark where you are and teleport from/to it at the cost of some battery energy), but it would end up being a place you could flee to anytime (making things easy), and (to me) would just be boring to keep giving maintenance on everything destroyed there on blood moons, so just find new places to defend and survive, always a new challenge.
-But I guess many ppl would love it.
-(I think this would required some special mod as .DLL that I don't know how to implement)
-  1003) A pocket dimension bag of holding (with unlimited storage scrolling slots or slots pages, could also be an indestructible NPC follower or drone) could be used to store all extra items (and accessed with some cost like battery energy per item weight retrieved or stored), so vanilla inventory item's small stack could be kept.
+  1003) A pocket dimension bag of holding (with unlimited storage scrolling slots or slots pages, could also be an indestructible NPC follower or drone that doesnt tank, no luring foes, nor attack) could be used to store all extra items (and accessed with some cost like battery energy per item weight retrieved or stored).
 That would keep the challenge of not having so many resources in hand w/o a cost.
 It should only be accessible out of combat.
 (I think this would required some special mod as .DLL that I don't know how to implement)
 .
 .
 .